pranshugaba/hugo-website/content/_index.md

 ---
-title: Hi there!
+title: Hello there!
 subtitle: Welcome to my site
 summary: Personal website of Pranshu Gaba.
 Here I share photos, poems, puzzles, and more!
 ---

-I am Pranshu Gaba.
 I am a PhD student in Theoretical Computer Science at [TIFR, Mumbai](https://www.tifr.res.in).
 My research interests include Logic, Automata, and Games, as well as Algebra and Combinatorics.

 I occasionally publish